 What can you expect from an Audit?

-The audit approach will be tailored for organisations depending on the nature of activities and the depth, breadth, complexity and geographic spread of their ministries.
+The audit approach will be tailored to each organisation depending on the nature of activities, the risk profile of the entity and the depth, breadth, complexity and geographic spread of its ministries.

 1. Preparing for an Audit

-There are a range of tools entities can use to track their progress of implementing the Standards and to prepare for an audit.
+ACSL provides a range of tools for an entity to use to track progress in implementing the Standards and to prepare for an audit.

-The Self-Assessment of Compliance is required to be completed by all entities participating in the audit program.
-The Self-Assessment provides an opportunity for entities to describe what they have in place to meet a particular element of the National Catholic Safeguarding Standards.
-They can also provide examples of practices, policies, training plans or other actions and can self-assess the entity's own progress in the implementation of the Standards.
+The Self-Assessment of Compliance is a compulsory first step.
+It allows the entity to describe what is in place to meet each element of the National Catholic Safeguarding Standards.
+It also helps to organise examples of practices, policies, training plans or other actions required for the audit.

-Each Indicator in the Standards will be assessed during the audit on a four-point scale: Not addressed > Initial/Ad-hoc > Defined & developed > Managed & measurable.
+Each indicator in the relevant Standards is assessed during the audit on a four-point scale: Not addressed > Initial/Ad-hoc > Defined & developed > Managed & measurable.

 Where a Church Authority has governance responsibility for an entity or activity that has accreditation, external oversight or other form of compliance assurance in place regarding its safeguarding activities, that entity or activity will complete the Declaration of Assurance and Compliance.
-This Declaration aims to reduce duplication by allowing the CPSL audit team to review the extent of coverage by the external accreditation/assurance processes and not re-audit safeguarding practices which are already covered by an external provider.
-Proof of the accreditation/assurance process will be sought by the CPSL Audit team and if an organisation cannot adequately prove that the external assurance process is in place, CPSL will conduct a full audit.
+This Declaration aims to reduce duplication by allowing our audit team to review the extent of coverage by the external accreditation/assurance processes and not re-audit safeguarding practices which are already covered by an external provider.
+Proof of the accreditation/assurance process will be sought by our audit team and if an organisation cannot adequately prove that the external assurance process is in place, we will conduct a full audit.

 Entities also need to develop a Safeguarding Implementation Plan which is required under criterion 9.1 of the Standards.

 2. Pre-audit Contact